J.D. Davis Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.81).
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.76).

-- Rockies pitchers combine to allow the most home runs in baseball (131 total, 1.5 per game).
+- The Rockies allow the most home runs in baseball (132 total, 1.5 per game).

-- Gomber (6-7) gets the starting nod for the Rockies in his 18th start of the season.
-He's put together a 6.64 ERA in 84 2/3 innings pitched, with 60 strikeouts.
+- Seabold makes the start for the Rockies, his 12th of the season.
+He is 1-5 with a 6.61 ERA and 50 strikeouts in 66 2/3 innings pitched.

-- The left-hander's last appearance came on Saturday against the Detroit Tigers, when he tossed seven innings, surrendering two earned runs while allowing six hits.
+- In his last time out on Sunday against the Detroit Tigers, the righty threw five innings, giving up eight earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.